terencewu/League/README.md

 TODO:

--Clear all points
+*Clear all points
--Colored indicators to show filled in boxes
+*Colored indicators to show filled in boxes
--Many other features to add
+*Many other features to add